yannvanhalewyn/yannvanhalewyn/README.md

 ## Miscelaneous jobs

 In between I have worked on projects and helped clients develop features in their websites or systems.
+Some examples are:

+- DPG Media: maintaining the adverts scheduler
+- NPO: developing a CMS with frontend websites for the Dutch public broadcasting system
+- Blackfish: synchronizing their LightSpeed retail API to a PostgresQL database in order to build a MetaBase dashboard for insights.
+The code is open sourced: https://github.com/yannvanhalewyn/blackfish-metrics

-Some examples range from maintaining the adverts scheduler for the large DPG Media, developing a CMS with frontend websites for NPO, the Dutch public broadcasting system, down to helping a mediterenean wine salesman refine his webshop over a couple of weeks.
+All the way down to helping a mediterenean wine salesman refine his webshop over a couple of weeks and other off jobs.

 ---